nsafran1217/cde-website/src/content/blog/005-t2-altix-bootstrap.md

 run `passwd` to set a root password
 edit `/etc/resolv.conf` and setup DNS

-In `/etc/inittab`, we need to add the SGI ttySG0 device as a console, otherwise, you wont be able to login via the L2 console.
+In `/etc/inittab`, we need to add the SGI ttySG0 device as a console, otherwise, you won't be able to login via the L2 console.

 Add this line.
 I added it around line 62 near the other virtual consoles.
-Renumber the other virtual consoles.
+Re-number the other virtual consoles if needed.
 `0:12345:respawn:/sbin/agetty --noclear 38400 ttySG0 linux`
 My file has this under Virtual Consoles: